psrenergy/PSRClassesInterface.jl/docs/src/examples/graf_files.md

 ### Graf Header

 A Graf file header contains data about the time series contents.
-Some important information are whether the time series varies per block and/or per sequence, the number of agents, the unit of measurement and on which stage it should start.
+Some important information are whether the time series varies per block and/or per Scenario, the number of agents, the unit of measurement and on which stage it should start.

 ## Writing a time series into a Graf file